Shawn Stuckey: Legal education and career

-Following his football career, Shawn Stuckey attended The Citadel, where he worked on his Master of Business Administration (MBA) while serving as assistant coach of the college's football team.
-In 2005, he matriculated at the University of St. Thomas School of Law in Minneapolis, Minnesota, where he received numerous accolades and honors, including an award from the Minnesota Association of Black Lawyers.
-He published two law review articles and an American Bar Association (ABA) article.
-One of his articles was honored by the Minnesota Women Lawyers as the recipient of their 2007 Equal Justice Award, which recognizes the best written law student article on the topic of equal justice.
+Following his football career, Stuckey attended The Citadel, where he worked on his Master of Business Administration (MBA) while serving as an assistant coach of the college's football team.
+In 2005, he graduated from the University of St. Thomas School of Law in Minneapolis, Minnesota.

-In law school, Stuckey was co-chair of the legal department for the St. Paul Chapter of the NAACP.
-He was asked to give testimony before the United Nations in Geneva in February 2008, during the 72nd Convention on the Elimination of Racial Discrimination.
-He was also the keynote speaker at the fourth annual National Black Pre-Law Admissions Conference in Houston, Texas.
+In law school, Stuckey was co-chair of the legal department for the Saint Paul chapter of the NAACP.
+He testified before the United Nations in Geneva in February 2008, during the 72nd Convention on the Elimination of Racial Discrimination.